locationtech/jts/doc/JTSOp.md

   * standard input (WKT or WKB)
   * files in various formats (WKT, WKB, GeoJSON, GML, SHP)
   * a single input containing two geometries can supply both A and B (option `-ab`)
+* Apply a limit and/or offset when reading from some file formats:
+  * `-limit` specifies a limit
+  * `-offseet` specified an offset
+  * supported for WKT, WKB, SHP file formats
 * Execute any spatial or scalar function available in the JTS TestBuilder
 * "spread" execution over each geometry component from one or both inputs
   * `-each [ a | b | ab | aa ]`
   * the `-each aa` parameter uses the A input for both arguments for binary operations
   * the `-index` parameter uses a spatial index for binary operations
-* Run an operation multiple times using a sequence of different argument values
+* Run an operation multiple times using a set of different argument values
   * `-args v1,v2,v3 ...`
 * Repeat operation execution multiple times, to provide better timing results
   * `-repeat n`